 I hope this finds you well.
 Many things have happened here in the village, and I am happy that we have been spared the worst and all is well, and who would have thought so.

 This year Dad was elected to the village council.
 It is a Great Honour for the whole family.
 Now he spends all his days at the Great Hall, and Arthur, Mama and I have to do all the work in the cabbage fields alone.
 Not that the work has gotten any less, mind you!

 But Arthur says that Dad’s now helping with important business of the village and that he’s probably saved our lives.
 This spring Franciszek the Tradesman from over the mountains came earlier than usual, and all in a hurry and cried, “The Huns The Huns!
 They’ve ransacked the villages over at Plodz, and you Mark my words they will be here before the end of summer”, and he almost forgot to give Mama her change when she bought the new spoons, and we had to block his way to make him see reason.

 So Dad stayed in the council every day until late, and they sent a messenger to the other villages to find out what they were Doing About It, and another one to the town of Radzhow to find out how to call some of the guards in case we need them, and when the messengers came back they went straight into the Hall, and Dad said he cannot tell us what their story was, it is all Strategy.
-But it seems that Strategy did not go down well, because Dad was angry for a whole week, especially with those from Radzhow, and he said he Knew It, and the buggers can’t even guard their own castle, even though they only have to close the door.
+But apparently Strategy did not go down well, because Dad was angry for a whole week, especially with those from Radzhow, and he said he Knew It, and the buggers can’t even guard their own castle, even though they only have to close the gate.

 They also went to old Pavel up in the woods, you must remember him from when you were a little girl, and he told them about the last time the Huns came and they split up into groups to work out what they could learn from that Experience.
 And Dad said the Presentations were really Impressive, and for days everybody in the council was only talking about the Off Site.